shakedzy/gitallmcp/README.md

 # Git-All-MCP

-Local [Model Context Protocol](https://modelcontextprotocol.io) server for **any public GitHub repository**.
-Each tool takes `owner` and `repo` (and other parameters as needed).
+A single, local [Model Context Protocol](https://modelcontextprotocol.io) server for **all public GitHub repository**.
+No need to specify the repo in advance, each tool takes `owner` and `repo` (and other parameters as needed).
 There is no hosted UI and no per-repo MCP URL: one process serves all repos.

 ## Install